Skipped to content anchor

 Mortgage

-Instead, be prepared for higher mortgage rates using our online calculator to see how those rates could affect your payments.
+Be prepared for higher mortgage rates using our online calculator to see how those rates could affect your payments.
 Lengthen the amortization period only if you’re experiencing a cash crunch.

 When renewing your mortgage, remember that this is your chance to compare other mortgage providers.
 Consider Educators Financial Group.
 While a bank can only offer the bank’s product and rate, as a brokerage Educators works with many different mortgage providers to find the best rate and terms for you.

-Check out our current mortgage rates here.
+Check out our current mortgage rates.

 Lease